Above Ground Above Ground — How Far Should Pool Be From Septic Tank? Safe Distance

 Minimum distance between above ground pool and septic system?

-I'm trying to figure out the best spot for a new above ground pool in my backyard, but I'm worried about how close I can put it to my septic tank and drain field.
+This weekend I mapped out the ideal location for my new above ground pool, but now I'm wondering if I positioned it too close to the septic system.
 I want to avoid any expensive problems down the road - don't want to damage the septic or have to move the pool later.
 Is there a minimum safe distance I should maintain?
 Also wondering if I need to get permits or have someone come out to mark the septic lines before I start digging, or if this is something I can figure out myself to save on costs.

 Quick Answer